-For the summer of 2019, we are aiming to bring even more college students onboard in the Federal Pathways program, to serve their country through a career in government and begin pursuing careers in agriculture, natural resources, and rural development.
+During the summer of 2019, we received more than 10,000 applications for the Federal Pathways program, all seeking to serve their country through a career in government and begin pursuing careers in agriculture, natural resources, and rural development.

 Why We’re Doing This Important Work

 Through our enhanced OneUSDA internship program, Secretary Perdue’s team will provide a simpler and more fulfilling experience for interns and to better meet Mission Areas’ workforce development needs.
 This new approach is another way that Secretary Perdue continues to enact his vision to make USDA one of the most efficient and effective Departments in the Federal Government.